September 21, 2020, Immediate Release

 On February 25, 2015 the SABPD achieved Florida accreditation by the Commission for Florida Law Enforcement Accreditation.

-A team of assessors from the Commission for Florida Law Enforcement Accreditation (CFA) will arrive on November 14th, 2017 for three days to examine all aspects of the St. Augustine Beach Police Department’s policies and procedures, management, operations, and support services.
-The St. Augustine Beach Police Department has to comply with approximately 240 standards in order to receive maintain accreditation status.
+St. Augustine Beach, St. Johns County, Florida – A team of assessors from the Commission for Florida Law Enforcement Accreditation (CFA) will be conducting a virtual assessment starting on October 27, 2020 to examine all aspects of the St. Augustine Beach Police Department policies and procedures, management, operations, and support services.
+St. Augustine Beach Police Department has to comply with approximately 250 standards in order to receive accredited status.
 Many of the standards are critical to life, health and safety issues.

 The accreditation provides the following benefits to the community: